Lab 4 Assignment: Full Report

 • It is critical that you include cited references.

-• You must cite at least three sources from published (unchanging) peer-reviewed literature.
+• You must cite at least four sources from published (unchanging) peer-reviewed literature.
 Webpages (including these lab lessons) and databases do not count since they change constantly and are not usually peer-reviewed.
 Read the Appendix C (Citations) from the Writing Guidelines for more details.

 • You should never cite D2L or these lessons in this course.